Head-to-head for women

 Luna Fit

-CoreAge Rx edges out Eden on the Luna Fit Score, 93 to 91 (A vs A−).
+CoreAge Rx edges out Eden on the Luna Fit Score, 93 to 88 (A vs B+).
 Women who want transparent flat pricing and dependable nationwide access to both semaglutide and tirzepatide, without a teaser-rate bait-and-switch.
+The reasoning behind that number is in what we found reviewing CoreAge Rx.

 Side-by-side on the six factors